Test-Time Alignment for Large Language Models via Textual Model Predictive Control: Methodology

 where $\{\tau^{(i)}\}_{i=1}^{K}$ are rollouts starting from $s$.
 Then, TMPC can leverage a sequence of non-contiguous actions, denoted by $\widetilde{\boldsymbol{a}}^{\text{TMPC}}(s)$, to be selected for actual use in subgoal generation.
 The detailed construction of $\mathcal{G}$ will be specified in Section \ref{sec:general TMPC}.

 Notably, TMPC enjoys two salient features that make it a particularly suitable method for test-time alignment of LLMs: (i) \textit{No additional model learning or fine-tuning needed}: Recall that MPC-like methods typically require a learned dynamics model and a proposal distribution.
 In TMPC, a dynamics model is already available since in text-generation MDPs, the transition from $s_t$ to $s_{t+1}$ is known and deterministic under an action $a_t$.
 Moreover, a pre-trained frozen LLM can naturally play the role of a good proposal distribution for generating candidate texts.
 Hence, TMPC does not require any fine-tuning or model learning. (ii) \textit{Addressing curse of horizon and curse of dimensionality}: TMPC addresses these two fundamental issues by iteratively solving local optimization problems.
+Concretely, TMPC evaluates rewards at the subgoal level, which shortens the effective credit horizon, and uses the subgoal buffer $\mathcal{B}$ to constrain search to high-reward regions, thereby reducing the size of the action space explored in each iteration.
 Compared to guided decoding and full-response iterative refinement, the design of TMPC can achieve a better balance between accurate credit assignment and the size of search space.